fahedelkhatib/memeparser/README.md

 FEATURES I WANT IN THIS SOFTWARE MOVING FORWARD:

+* [ ] renaming of downloaded files to date_time_subreddit_posttitle format

+* [ ] ability to choose between querying 'all', 'top', and 'hot' for a reddit scrape

 * [x] ability to choose download directory

 * [ ] automatic proxying